Country Profile India

 The risk of expropriation in India is low to moderate.
 According to the US investment climate statements, the government does not have expropriation laws in place.
 But the government has taken several measures, including implementation of transfer pricing, the introduction of a goods and services tax in 2017 and new insolvency and bankruptcy laws to help strengthen business regulations.
 The Indian government has been divesting from state owned enterprises (SOEs) since 1991, and has committed to continuing to do so, to help raise government revenue without increasing taxes and reduce the role of the government in the economy.

 India’s political risk is low to moderate.
-The ongoing Kashmir conflict between India and Pakistan poses ongoing military risks, while longstanding border issues with China remain prominent.
+The domestic political environment remains stable.
+On the external front, the ongoing Kashmir conflict between India and Pakistan poses military risks, while longstanding border issues with China remain prominent.
 Such disputes, if they escalate, could weigh on business confidence and foreign investment and undermine economic growth.

 India scores above the emerging and developing Asian averages on all governance indicators, except for political stability and absence of violence.